imnhema/imnhema/README.md

 # 💫 About Me:
 Hi there 👋.
 I am an aspiring cyber security analyst hacking towards a position in a purple team.
-I’m currently learning **Azure Administration, Ethical Hacking, Threat Hunting, Vulnerability Assessment and the Microsoft Security Stack**.
+I’m currently learning **Azure Administration, DevOps, Ethical Hacking, Threat Hunting, Vulnerability Assessment and the Microsoft Security Stack**.

 # 💻 Tech Stack: